feature-engine/feature_engine/docs/user_guide/selection/MRMR.rst

 can determine the relevance using the random forests derived feature importance.

 :class:`MRMR()` will train a random forest using grid search over a hyperparameter grid that can be specified by the user.
-The redundancy is determined using the F-statistic from Pearson's correlation coefficient.
+The redundancy is determined using Pearson's correlation coefficient.

-In a similar way, the MRMR feature selection algorithm will compute the feature importance as the ratio between the random forest importance and the F-Statistic.
+In a similar way, the MRMR feature selection algorithm will compute the feature importance as the ratio between the random forest importance and Pearson's correlation coefficient.

 Lets, set up :class:`MRMR()` to use a random forests classifier for the relevance.
 Note that we need to specify a cross-validation scheme, a performance metric, and we have the option to pass